jordanvolz/lolpop/docs/src/integration_framework.md

 ## Building Custom Integrations

 To leverage customer integration frameworks, you'll likely need to build some custom integrations.
-This should be as simple as building some lolpop extensions.
+This should be as simple as building some lolpop extensions that inherit the `BaseIntegration` class.
 Please see the section on [creating extensions](building_extensions.md) for more information.